umbraco/UmbracoDocs/13/umbraco-cms/reference/security/external-login-providers.md

 {% tab title="User Authentication" %}

 {% hint style="info" %}
-In earlier versions of Umbraco up to version 12, the options included only a `ButtonStyle` property to style the button.
+In earlier versions of Umbraco up to version 12, the options included only a "ButtonStyle" property to style the button.
 In version 13+ the default button is now rendered using the Umbraco UI library.
-This means that the `ButtonStyle` property has been deprecated and changed to map to `ButtonColor` and `ButtonLook`.
-You can define these directly by using the `ButtonColor` and `ButtonLook` properties to style the button.
+This means that the "ButtonStyle" property has been deprecated and changed to map to "ButtonColor" and "ButtonLook".
+You can define these directly by using the "ButtonColor" and "ButtonLook" properties to style the button.
 {% endhint %}

 {% code title="ProviderBackOfficeExternalLoginProviderOptions.cs" lineNumbers="true" %}